ThirdAILabs/Thirdai-Platform-v2/headless/Readme.md

 ### Key Elements
 - DAG_NAME: The name of the DAG.
+- Config: List of configs on which this dag will run (All the configs will run parallely.)
 - TASK_NAME: The name of the task within the DAG ( these must be the functions in the function_registry)
 - dependencies: A list of tasks that must be completed before this task.
 - params: Parameters required by the task.
-These can be variables or outputs from other tasks.
+These can be variables or outputs from other tasks or raw values too.

 ## Executing the DAG